MicrosoftDocs/learn/learn-pr/azure/multi-table-queries-with-kusto-query-language/includes/4-exercise-join-types.md

 In our retail company scenario, your team is asking you to list the three countries/regions that have the most sales.

-As you begin inspecting the *SalesFact* table, you notice that the figures you need are available in the **SalesAmount** column, but the table doesn't contain any country data.
-Examining the other tables, you notice that the country data is available in the **RegionCountryName** column in the *Customers* table.
+As you begin inspecting the *SalesFact* table, you notice that the figures you need are available in the **SalesAmount** column, but the table doesn't contain any country/region data.
+Examining the other tables, you notice that the country/region data is available in the **RegionCountryName** column in the *Customers* table.
 You also notice that both tables have a **CustomerKey** column.

 Because the data is spread over two tables, you need both the customer data and the sales data to write a query that provides the requested information.
 To write the query, you use the `join` operator and the **CustomerKey** column to match the rows from both tables.